Back to blog

 The AI agent space is about to go through the same packaging crisis that every other infrastructure layer went through.
 Right now, every team building an agent is reinventing the same wiring: how to connect to Salesforce, how to structure a skill, how to manage credentials, how to version configurations, how to share reusable components.

 Someone is going to define the standard.
-It will either be an open format that the community adopts because it's obvious and accessible, or it will be a proprietary format that a well-funded company forces through market power.
 The open format always wins in developer infrastructure.
 Always.
 Terraform over CloudFormation. npm over every proprietary package manager.
 Kubernetes over every vendor-specific orchestrator.